-Bitget Offers LALIGA EA SPORTS Football Match Day Tickets to Bitget Pay Users
+Bitget Offers LALIGA EA SPORTS Football Match Day Tickets To Bitget Pay Users

 Date

-(MENAFN- B2Press Online PR Service) Victoria, Seychelles – Bitget, the leading cryptocurrency exchange and Web3 company has announced a campaign offering its users an opportunity to attend LALIGA EA SPORTS match day by leveraging the platform’s 'Bitget Pay' product.
-Spanning from 21st 18:00 - 22nd 18:00 (UTC+8), the campaign aims to roll out activities planned out under the Bitget x LALIGA partnership to promote the integration of crypto and sports, especially across LATAM, Eastern Europe, CIS, and SEA.
-Football fans who actively use Bitget Pay during the campaign period will have a unique chance to secure tickets for this much-anticipated match, which features the world's best teams playing against each other on 7th December.
+(MENAFN- B2Press) Victoria, Seychelles – Bitget, the leading Cryptocurrency exchange and Web3 company has announced a campaign offering its users an opportunity to attend LALIGA EA SPORTS match day by leveraging the platform's 'Bitget Pay' product.
+Spanning from 21st 18:00 - 22nd 18:00 (UTC+8), the campaign aims to roll out activities planned out under the Bitget x LALIGA partnership to promote the integration of crypto and sports, especially across LATAM, Eastern Europe, CIS, and SEA. football fans who actively use Bitget Pay during the campaign period will have a unique chance to secure tickets for this much-anticipated match, which features the world's best teams playing against each other on 7th December.

 The promotion involves an exciting campaign wherein participants can purchase a raffle ticket for just 1 USDT, paid through Bitget Pay, to enter a draw for one of the 50 regular match tickets.
 The purchase window opens on November 21st at 18:00 UTC+8, closing on November 22nd at 18:00 UTC+8.
 During the campaign period, 50 lucky participants will be chosen to receive match tickets, with winners announced at staggered intervals on Bitget's X (previously Twitter) handle.